-Aurora Health Quartz Aurora Health Quartz Aurora Health Quartz Medicare Advantage Medicare Advantage Medicare Advantage Core D Value D Elite D Services that are covered for you What you must pay What you must pay What you must pay when you get these when you get these when you get these service service service Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-There is no coinsurance, for Medicare-covered me We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+What you must pay when you get these services Services that are covered for you Core D Value D Elite D Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor. copayment, or deductible dical nutrition therapy ser ě.
+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-You pay 100% for weight loss treatment, including but not limited to, medications, self-help groups, exercise and weight loss programs, and dietary supplements.

-Services that are covered for you Aurora Health Quartz Medicare Advantage Core D What you must pay when you get these service Aurora Health Quartz Medicare Advantage Value D What you must pay when you get these service Aurora Health Quartz Medicare Advantage Elite D What you must pay when you get these service Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
-MDPP is a structured lifestyle change program that meets as a group weekly to monthly with a trained coach or health care provider to improve food choices, exercise and activity, and stress management to prevent diabetes and promote health.
-There is no coinsurance, benefit. copayment, or deductibl e for the MDPP Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+MDPP is a structured health behavior change intervention that provides practical training in long- term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+There is no coinsurance, copayment, or deductible for the MDPP benefit.

+Medicare Part B prescription drugs These drugs are covered under Part B of Original For certain Part B drugs, you may be required to try a different drug first.
+Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Medicare Part B drugs may require step therapy and/or prior authorization Medicare Part B drugs may require step therapy and/or prior authorization Medicare Part B drugs may require step therapy and/or prior authorization Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan 20% coinsurance for Part B covered drugs 20% coinsurance for Part B covered drugs 20% coinsurance for Part B covered drugs

-Services that are covered for you Aurora Health Quartz Medicare Advantage Core D What you must pay when you get these service Aurora Health Quartz Medicare Advantage Value D What you must pay when you get these service Aurora Health Quartz Medicare Advantage Elite D What you must pay when you get these service Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B Drugs that may be subject to Step Therapy and/or
+Covered drugs include: 20% of the total cost for Medicare Part B chemotherapy, radiation drugs and other Medicare Part B drugs.
+Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen[®], Procrit[®], Epoetin Alfa, Aranesp[®], or Darbepoetin Alfa) and other Medicare Part B drugs. \$35 copayment for Medicare Part B insulin drugs.
+Cost sharing for a one- month's supply is limited to \$35.
+Service category and plan level deductibles do not apply.